videolan/libvlcsharp/README.md

 You can create one on our [Gitlab](https://code.videolan.org/videolan/LibVLCSharp/issues) (using an issue template) for .NET related questions/problems.

-_For LibVLC/VLC specific issues, usually native code, trac is our [bug tracker](https://trac.videolan.org/vlc/)._
+_For LibVLC/VLC specific issues, usually native code, please go to the [bug tracker of the VLC project](https://code.videolan.org/videolan/vlc/-/issues)._

 Before creating an issue or ticket, please double check for duplicates!